Harris County DA: Fatal shooting of teen at Bellaire HS was 'unintentional'

 A fellow student is charged in his death while police continue their investigation, including looking for the weapon.

-The Harris County District Attorney’s Office has already said the shooting was the result of an accident, and a 16-year-old suspect did not mean to kill his classmate, a young man who’s fondly remembered.
+The Harris County District Attorney’s Office said the shooting was the result of an accident, and a 16-year-old suspect did not mean to kill his classmate, a young man who’s fondly remembered.

 RELATED: Watch: Suspect in shooting at Bellaire High School arrested behind dumpster